Brick-Labs/Website/README.md

 All functional and non-functional requirements are listed below in the form of check boxes to provide an overview of what has already been implemented.

 ### Functional Requirements
+- [ ] A `Home` page
+- [ ] The `About` page briefly explains what the organization is all about and how you can become a part of it.
+- [ ] Instructions for using the programs should be available on the page `Documentation`.
 - [ ] Different Versions of Every released Program should be shown and downloadable.
+Page `Programs`, with subpages for every program.
 - [ ] Users must be able to create an account and log in with it; there should be a quick registration feature via Google.
-- [ ] Users should be able to upload their built models and present them with pictures on the website under ‘Creations’.
+- [ ] Users should be able to upload their built models and present them with pictures on the website under `Creations`.
 The preview image of the post should like a brick set in a packaging.
 - [ ] For each Post, you should be able to upload a certain number of images that together provide a 360-degree view of the model.
 You should be able to rotate the model by dragging or clicking on an arrow.
 Direct modell rendering on the website will not be possible due to compatibility and performance issues.
 - [ ] User data should be collected in relation to the number of times posts are viewed.
+- [ ] Support for multiple languages, including English and German.

 ### Non-Functional Requirements
 - [ ] Handle up to 100 users at the same time.